DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 For helping to shape the next generation, you’re entitled to a competitive salary, generous holidays, and a substantial pension.

-Figures are for teachers in the 2022/23 academic year.
+Figures are for primary and secondary teachers in the 2022/23 academic year.

-## Teaching salaries
+## Primary and secondary teaching salaries

-All qualified teachers will have a starting salary of at least £28,000.
+All qualified primary and secondary teachers will have a starting salary of at least £28,000.
 This will be higher for teachers working in London.

 ### Qualified teacher salary